Postdoctoral Candidates

 To be eligible for the Saul Kagan Fellowship In Advanced Shoah Studies, a candidate must be connected to a university or institution that supports their research of the Holocaust.
 Eligible disciplines are those in which serious research will make the greatest contribution to future knowledge and understanding of the Holocaust, including but not limited to work in the fields of Anthropology, Cultural Studies, Jewish Studies, History, Political Science, Philosophy, Religion, Sociology, and Women’s Studies.

-Applicants must be able to focus on their research without having external commitments, such as full time employment.
+Applicants must be able to focus on their research without having external commitments, such as full-time employment.
 Those teaching a course as part of their university requirements may apply.
 In selecting fellows, the Fellowship Admissions Committee will evaluate both the candidate and the ability of the candidate’s chosen institution to train Holocaust scholars.

 A Kagan Fellowship award is a maximum of $30,000.
-Once accepted into the Kagan Fellowship, there is opportunity to renew for a second consecutive year, subject to the Admissions Committee’s approval.
+Once accepted into the Kagan Fellowship, there is an opportunity to renew for a second consecutive year, subject to the Admissions Committee’s approval.

 A candidate who has applied or is applying for any outside award funding should feel free to apply to the Kagan Fellowship.
 However, a candidate who is already confirmed to receive above $25,000 in outside/other funding (this excludes tuition grants) for the Kagan Fellowship funding year for which he/she is applying would not be eligible to apply.
 (See below for more details.)
 A candidate who is already confirmed to be receiving less than $25,000 in other funding for the funding year for which he/she is applying is eligible to apply.
 Candidates who are receiving scholarships/awards for tuition or travel are eligible to apply.

-Any funding you are receiving while applying for the Kagan Fellowship does not reflect on your eligibility, so feel free to apply, regardless of current funding amount.
+Any funding you are receiving while applying for the Kagan Fellowship does not reflect on your eligibility, so feel free to apply, regardless of your current funding amount.

 Please contact Dr. Joanna Sliwa at Joanna.Sliwa@claimscon.org. with any questions.